hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 As you can see below, you have to specify the name of the notebook.
-In order to  by specifying a named path to a specified storage resource, Click 'Enable DataTap' to expand access to shared data, by specifying a named path to a specified storage resource.
+Click 'Enable DataTap' to expand access to shared data, by specifying a named path to a specified storage resource.